MoHaMaD-ZaiTeR/risc-processor/README.md

 - Separate instruction and data memory
 -
 ## Details
-For full design and implementation details, see the included report.pdf.
+For full design and implementation details, see the included pdf

 ## Author
 Mohammad Zaiter